 Capital credits represent each member’s ownership of the cooperative.
 They are the margins credited (or allocated) to the members of the cooperative based on their purchases from the cooperative the previous year.
 These margins are used by the cooperative as capital to operate the business for a period of time.

-Remember that capital credit funds are used for reliability improvements and maintenance—and these are long term investments.
+Capital credit funds are used for reliability improvements and maintenance—and these are long-term investments.
 Capital credits cannot be refunded all at once because they help the cooperative remain financially sound, thereby ensuring a stable, reliable electric service for the benefit of the members we serve.

 Allocated capital credits appear as an entry on the permanent financial records of the cooperative and reflect your equity or ownership in Coastal Electric Cooperative.
 When capital credits are retired, a check is issued to you and your equity in the cooperative is reduced.